mborgerson/wiki-export/wiki/DSP.md

    **Block count (Bit-offset 4; 20-bits):**

-   The number of blocks.                                                                                                               |
+   The number of blocks to be transferred.                                                                                             |
 | 3    | DSP address                | This is the address in the DSP:

    -   0x0000 - 0x17FF = X-Memory